Financial Aid: Student Loans

 Federal Direct Unsubsidized Stafford Loan

-This program is available to all undergraduate and graduate students.
+This program is available to undergraduate, post-baccalaureate, and graduate students.

 Annual award amount:

-The award amount is up to $7,500 for undergraduate students minus subsidized eligibility based on the student’s academic level.
+The max award amount is up to $7,500 for dependent undergraduate students minus subsidized eligibility based on the student’s academic level and $12,500 for independent undergraduates or dependent student's whose parent has been denied a Federal Direct Parent PLUS loan minus subsidized eligibility based on the student’s academic level.
 The award amount for graduate students is up to $20,500.
-Loans plus other aid cannot exceed the cost of an education.
+Loans plus other aid cannot exceed the estimated cost of an education.

 Federal Direct PLUS Program

 Federal Direct PLUS loan for graduate level students or parents of dependent students (including either biological parent or legal guardians).
 This loan must be reapplied for each year.
 The interest rate for the 2012–13 year is 7.9 percent.

 For parent borrowers, repayment begins 60 days after the loan is fully disbursed.
 This means that repayment will begin while the student is still in school.
 However, under certain circumstances, parents can receive periods of deferment or forbearance that allow loan repayment to be postponed.
 These periods don't count toward the length of time to repay the loan.
 Graduate-level students may be granted an in-school deferment.
 For more information visit the U.S. Department of Education website.

 Approval of this loan is credit-based.
 Post-baccalaureate students are not eligible for this loan.